adamsilver/fdpb/04-Login.md

 There is no reason to have 3 separate boxes, much less 3 separate select boxes, but in doing so, they decide to auto-tab between the fields.
 What this means is focus is moved to the next field automatically as the user enters a pre-determined number of characters.

-BBC's UX guidance[^] says *it can be disorienting and hinder users from verifying information or correcting mistakes if the focus automatically changes when the user is not expecting it.*
+BBC's UX guidance[^3] says *it can be disorienting and hinder users from verifying information or correcting mistakes if the focus automatically changes when the user is not expecting it.*

 And, Leonie Watson, accessibility expert, and someone that uses a screen reader and keyboard says: